-My recent journey to Namibia reminded me of a two-week safari I took five summers ago to East Africa.
+As we ease toward summer, I've been recalling a two-week safari to East Africa that I took six summers ago, a life-changing experience that widened my heart and inspired my mind.
 Below is the first in a series of dispatches I wrote on that trip.

 But let’s back up a bit.

 I arrived in Africa from London at about 8:45 on a humid Nairobi night.
 Almost immediately on exiting the plane, I was greeted by a smiling woman from the safari company that had organized my tour, and whisked through Immigration to the baggage claim area, where she introduced me to two fellow safari-mates who just happened to be on the same flight: Jennifer and Benjie, exuberant 30-somethings who, she explained, were celebrating their new marriage with a safari honeymoon.
 Ah, romance!

 We gathered up our green duffle bags and before long were rolling through the night toward the Norfolk Hotel, a grand colonial-era establishment on the outskirts of the city, where I tumbled into a deep sleep.